afkcodes/audio_x/README.md

 }
 ```

-### Getting the audio Instance
+### Getting the audio instance

 ---

-audio_x exports audioInstance, through a static method, so that you can add your own event-listeners
-directly on the HTML5 audio element.
+audio_x exports an audio instance through a static method, so you can add your own event listeners directly to the HTML5 audio element.

 ```JS
 const instance = AudioX.getAudioInstance();